RB Leipzig eye 'final step' to first major trophy

 Skip forward to 2016, and they are the first side from the former East Germany to reach the Bundesliga since Energie Cottbus were relegated in 2009.

 To understand the feeling towards Leipzig in Germany, it's important to grasp the traditional footballing landscape.

-While fan-owned sides in Scotland are becoming more common - Motherwell, Hearts, St Mirren to name a few - here, this is very much the norm.
+While fan-owned sides in Scotland are becoming more common, here this is very much the norm.

 "Their organisation is at odds with what most Germans believe what football clubs are - extended arms of the community," says Derek Rae, ESPN's Bundesliga commentator.